Xylophone

 PEPD100 |

-At first sight they may not seem to offer an interesting musical experience, but the sound is clear and pure.
-The pentatonic tuning suggests improvisation; once you start playing you won't be able to stop...!
+At first sight they may not seem to offer an interesting musical experience, but the sound is clear and lasting.
+The pentatonic tuning suggests improvisation; it is ideal for musical newcomers.
+Being an effect instrument too it allows interesting sounds as the Energy Chimes do.

-The two strikers allow you to play in chords.
+The two strikers allow one to play in chords.
 You can also pull the strikers alternately over all the tubes to create an unbroken sound wave.

 |